NonFungibleSequences/memenumbers-ui/README.md

-# Memeonacci Dapp Web UI
+# Memenumbers DApp Web UI

 Who knows, maybe we will prove the Collatz Conjecture while we are at this.